-Bridging Open Work Permits (BOWP, sometimes referred to as ‘bridging visas’) are a much welcome innovation from Immigration, Refugees, and Citizenship Canada (IRCC).
+The Bridging Open Work Permits (BOWP, sometimes referred to as a ‘bridging visa’) is a much welcome innovation from Immigration, Refugees, and Citizenship Canada (IRCC).

 In many cases, permanent residence applicants applying from within Canada are on a valid Canadian work permit.
 The Bridging Open Work Permit was created as a way to keep workers in Canada working while their applications for permanent residency are processed.